 A deliciously perfect cross between a homestyle biscuit and a yeast roll, angel biscuits are tall, buttery biscuits that are made using active dry yeast.
 Most homemade biscuits use only baking soda and baking powder to provide the height and rise the dough gets, but this recipe also uses yeast, a fail-safe option that gets results every time.

-Biscuit dough is stirred or kneaded together, then cut and set (or dropped) onto a baking sheet, and in the oven they go.
+Southern Biscuit dough is mixed then cut and set (or dropped) onto a baking sheet, and in the oven they go.

 But angel biscuits have an extra step and a few extra ingredients.
 First, angel biscuits use the same ingredients, but incorporate active dry yeast, as well.
 Because of this, the recipe requires some sugar to help activate the yeast.
 They also use buttermilk and butter for extra tang and fluffiness.

 Finally, one significant difference is that angel biscuit dough needs some time to rise.
-Unlike yeast rolls, they only need one rise.
+Unlike yeast rolls, they only need one rise and this is after they are cut and placed in the pan.
+So hands on time is the same, you just need to allow for a one hour rise time that you don’t have with biscuits.

 - It’s a fail-safe recipe that works every time.